smapiot/piral/src/converters/piral-blazor/README.md

 The diagram has the following pieces:

 1. Your app shell using `piral`, which needs to reference the `piral-blazor` plugin.
-Effectively, this will download and use the `Piral.Blazor.Core` NuGet package at build-time to include the common libraries.
+Effectively, this will use the `blazor` package at build-time to include the Blazor libraries.
+Additionally, it uses `Piral.Blazor.Core` to be able to reference the defined Blazor components.
 2. The TypeScript file in your Blazor pilets.
 That file will export the `setup` function to define which Blazor components to register / use in your app shell.
 3. The Blazor code in your Blazor pilets using the shared library `Piral.Blazor.Utils` for some convenience functions.
 This code will define all the Blazor components that can be registered / used in the pilet.